Numerical differentiation (qcip_tools.numerical_differentiation

 The compute_derivative_of_function(c, scalar_function, k, h0, input_space_dimension, **kwargs)

-function does the whole computation (for uni and multivariate functions) and gives \(A_d(h)\) (which is the component of a tensor in the case of multivariate functions).
+function does the whole computation (for uni and multivariate functions) and gives scalar_function(fields, h_0, **kwargs)

 if any.